AJRyder/AJR_WB_Assessment/README.md

 # HOW TO RUN THE APPLICATION?
 - Git clone or download the repository
 - traverse into the directory wb_assessment
+- From your terminal/CLI, run NPM install or NPM I to install Node dependencies and react-start-scripts
 - From your IDE of choice, spin up the server (nodemon server.js)
 - Yarn Start or NPM Start to build the react front-end